Digital-Analog Quantum Simulations Using The Cross-Resonance Effect: Unitary transformation to the Quad Frame

 where we have used $\sqrt{1\pm x}\approx 1\pm x/2$ for small $x$.
 In this expansion, we eventually find

 which we will denote by $U_{\text{QF}}$.
 Let us check the unitarity of this operator by computing

-The previous calculations were set in the regime in which $\Omega \ll \delta$, considering terms up to first order in $\Omega/\delta$ and neglecting higher orders.
+The previous calculations were set in the weak-driving regime ($\Omega/\delta \ll 1$), considering terms up to first order in $\Omega/\delta$ and neglecting higher orders.
 This is consistent with the approximations we have made here, and thus the unitarity of $U_{\text{QF}}$ relies on these approximations.